Skip to content

 #1.
 Power Cycle the TV

 This reboot solves many intermittent hardware and software issues on Fire TV OS models.
+The 60-second wait matters: it fully discharges the capacitors that keep the memory state alive.

 #2.
 Verify External Connections

-TV HDMI connection port on back panel
+HDMI connection port on back panel of a smart TV

 #3.
 Adjust Picture and Backlight Settings